 First-tier Tribunal (Property Chamber) Agricultural Land and Drainage can arbitrate where there are land drainage or watercourse maintenance disputes between landowners or occupiers.

-Complaints regarding the operations of the Environment Agency, a local authority or internal drainage board can be made to the Local Government Ombudsman (LGO).
+Complaints regarding the operations of the Environment Agency, a local authority or internal drainage board can be made to the Local Government & Social Care Ombudsman.

-The LGO can be contacted once the respective authority’s complaints procedure has been exhausted and the matter hasn’t been satisfactorily resolved.
+The Ombudsman can be contacted once the respective authority’s complaints procedure has been exhausted where the matter has not been satisfactorily resolved.